fedspendingtransparency/usaspending-website/api_contracts/contracts/recipient/RecipientProfile.md

      Code for the country in which the recipient is located.
 + congressional_code: 05 (optional, string)
     Number for the recipient's congressional district.

+## ChildRecipientsResponse
++ results (required, array[ChildRecipient], fixed-type)

 ## ChildRecipient (object)
 + name: Child of ABC Corporation (required, string) Name of the child recipient.
-+ duns: 0123456 (required, string)
++ duns: 345678 (required, string)
     Child recipient's DUNS.
 + state_province: New Jersey (required, string)
     The state or province in which the child recipient is located.
-+ amount: 300200000000 (required, number)
++ amount: 300200000 (required, number)
-    The aggregate monetary value of all awards associated with this child recipient for the selected time period.
+    The aggregate monetary value of prime awards associated with this child recipient for the selected time period.